Sliick / Articles / Product

 Generated file naming

-• Proof files: <Template Name> - v<Version Number> - Proof - <Record Id>.pdf
+• Proof files: <Template Name> - v<Version Number> - Proof - <Record Id>.<ext> where <ext> is pdf or docx.

 • Runtime files: the per-template File name pattern (with merge-field tokens like {{Account.Name}} - Summary.pdf), or the default {{<BaseObject>.Name}}.pdf if blank.
+The extension auto-swaps to .docx for Word output.
 Illegal filename characters are stripped automatically.

-What is intentionally NOT in v1.0
+What is intentionally NOT in v1.2

 • Per-page running headers and footers: the native Salesforce PDF engine doesn’t yet support repeating headers and footers on every page.